courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 **Raw timeseries**

-Metadata associated with the physiological files can be find at the root directory under `physio.json`
+The physiological raw timeseries are located in `<dataset>` alongside the fMRI data.
+Metadata associated with the physiological files can be find at the root directory under `physio.json`.

-Each participant folder (`sub-*`) contains the following outputs alongside the fMRI data:
+Each participant folder (`sub-*`) contains the following outputs:
 - `ses-*/func`
   - `<match>_physio.tsv.gz` : raw segmented biosignals.
   - `<match>_physio.json` : contains tsv columns names, start time, and signal sampling frequency information.